abraunegg/onedrive/docs/client-architecture.md

 ## Client Functional Component Architecture Relationships

-The diagram below shows the functional relationship of application code components, and how these relate to each relevant code module within this application:
+The diagram below shows the main functional relationship of application code components, and how these relate to each relevant code module within this application:

 ![Functional Code Components](./puml/code_functional_component_relationships.png)